 He did however win the big one with his boyhood club, inspiring his side to overturn a 3-0 deficit against AC Milan to win the 2005 Champions League final in Istanbul.

-The 25-year-old cut his teeth with various loan spells at lower league level, before returning to north London to star for Spurs in their 2013/14 Europa League campaign.
-From then on, it's been full steam ahead for Kane - with back-to-back Premier League golden boots, as well as the World Cup golden boot, now safely tucked under his belt.
+Kane cut his teeth with various loan spells at lower league level, before returning to north London to star for Spurs in their 2013/14 Europa League campaign.
+From then on, it's been full steam ahead for Kane - with back-to-back Premier League golden boots, as well as the World Cup golden boot, tucked under his belt.

-Given his age, Kane has every chance of becoming the leading goalscorer in Premier League history - that is of course if he rebuffs Real Madrid's alleged interest.
+Given his age, Kane has every chance of becoming the leading goalscorer in Premier League history.

 9. Teddy Sheringham - 146